funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

 preceded by an underscore and the first letter character in the completion string.

+### Signature Help

+Signature help is an **experimental** feature for which we value your feedback.
+Valid signatures are displayed in a second popup menu and the current signature is highlighed along with the current arguemnt.

+Signature help is triggered in insert mode automatically when `g:ycm_auto_trigger` is enabled and is not supported when it is not enabled.

+The signatures popup is hidden when there are no matching signatures or when you leave insert mode.
+There is no key binding to clear the popup.

+For more details on this feature and a few demos, check out the [PR that proposed it][signature-help-pr].

 ### General Semantic Completion

 You can use Ctrl+Space to trigger the completion suggestions anywhere, even